benmvp/slides/2018/reactnext/react-eco.md

 NOTES:
 - I'm a Principal Frontend Engineer at Eventbrite in San Francisco
+- Hopefully you're familiar with us
 - We're an online Events & Ticketing platform
 - Work on our Frontend Platform team
   * Doing FE infra + design system work
-  * We've been using React for 2.5 years
+  * We've been using React since early 2016
   * Migrated from Backbone and have never looked back

 =====